dropwizard/dropwizard/docs/source/manual/auth.rst

             .addResource(new ProtectedResource())
             .build();

-In this example, we are testing the oauth authentication, so we need to set the header manually.
+Note that you need to set the token header manually.

 .. code-block:: java